 The blender comes in a very similar shape to the Vitamix BPA-free plastic container with a capacity of 70 oz.
 The container has clear markings in ml and ounces on the sides.
 It comes with a plastic lid and a vented cap.
 The lid has an air-tight silicone seal for snugly fit.

-The container comes with the blade system permanently inbuilt into the container.
-The 2 layers and 6 prong blades are razor-sharp and of made hardened stainless steel.
-The 4 prong layer of blades mimics the Vitamix shape with two downward-facing blades beneath the cross blades.
+The container comes with the blade system permanently built into the container.
+The 2 layers and 6 prong blades are razor-sharp and made of hardened stainless steel.
+The 4 prong layer of blades mimics the Vitamix shape, with two downward-facing blades beneath the cross blades.

 The blender comes with a tamper to help process thick and/or frozen mixtures and prevent forming air pockets.